thedevup/Classify-Song-Genres-from-Audio-Data/README.md

 # Classify Song Genres from Audio Data

-This project is from DataCamp, it has step by step instructions of how classify song genres from audio data.
+This project is from DataCamp, it has step by step instructions of how to classify song genres from audio data.

 ## Project description